-UK HEIs are strongly advised to warn partner institutions that the UK visa process can be lengthy.
-This also applies to incoming trainees, where the UK NA is the sponsor.
-In these cases, the process is shortened if all documents are submitted to the UK NA with the visa application at least two months before the date of travel, and in the correct format.
 Sending institutions should cover fees, insurance and bank transfer costs (or part of these) using Erasmus+ organisational support or project management funds, i.e. not deducting these from the participant's individual support grant.
 Any cost charged to the participant should be clearly explained to them and agreed to by both parties, in advance.

-For more information please refer to the EU Immigration Portal.
+For more information please visit this Study in the EU website.

-5.1.
+5.11.
 Academic Fees

 No university fees (for tuition, registration, examinations, access to laboratory and library facilities, etc.) may be paid at the host HEI.
-However, small fees may be charged for costs such as insurance, student unions, the use of miscellaneous material such as the photocopying of academic material, and use of laboratory products on the same basis as these are charged to local students.
+However, small fees may be charged for costs such as insurance, student unions, the use of miscellaneous material such as the photocopying of academic material and use of laboratory products on the same basis as these are charged to local students.